giantswarm/docs/sources/reference/swarm-json.md

     REDIS_PORT_6379_TCP_ADDR

-Be aware that this example variable name is directly derived from two required keys from our example dependency definition above.
+from two required keys from our example dependency definition above.
 The variable name schema, which you might have guessed by now, is:

     <NAME_or_ALIAS>_PORT_<PORT>_ADDR

+In addition to that environment variable, an entry in `/etc/hosts` is generated with the name of the required component and it's ip address.
+Example:

+    redis 123.123.123.123

-The `alias` key (mentioned above), if used, takes precedence over the `name` when it comes to variable generation.
+Be aware that this example variable and host name is directly derived The `alias` key (mentioned above), if used, takes precedence over the `name` when it comes to variable generation.
 So if there is an `alias`, it defines how the environment variable for linking will be called.

 Suppose we would change the dependency configuration above to this instead: